ProjectIxian/projectixian.github.io/_guides/dlt_node_setup_win.md

 ---
-title: Node setup on Windows
+title: DLT Node setup on Windows
 ---

 # Installing an Ixian DLT Node on Windows